What to expect & Cost of Colonoscopy in Singapore

 People who have completed a colonoscopy should monitor for symptoms like persistent pain or fever and consult a doctor if they occur.
 These could indicate an infection or other more serious issues such as a perforation in the colon.
 Any concerning symptoms should prompt immediate consultation with a doctor.

-While the price of the procedure should not outweigh the importance of doing a colonoscopy, we understand that colonoscopy pricing may still be a factor for many people.
+While the cost of colonoscopy singapore should not outweigh the importance of doing a colonoscopy, we understand that colonoscopy pricing may still be a factor for many people.
 In Singapore, the cost of doing colonoscopy varies depending on medical insurance coverage.
 Our list price for colonoscopy is from SGD 2,700.
 If polyp removal or other procedure is required during the procedure, there can be additional costs, depending on factors such as the number and size of polyps removed.
 These prices are competitive with market rates, and priced according to Singapore’s Ministry of Health guidelines.
+For more information, please visit MOH’s Historical Transacted Bill Sizes and Fee Benchmarks.

 Colonoscopy is a commonly covered procedure for many medical insurance schemes.
 Generally, if you have adequate medical insurance coverage, then Somerset Imaging Centre can facilitate cashless service.
 Your Medisave coverage can be tapped on to pay for up to around SGD 1250, depending on the complexity of the case.
 For a more detailed breakdown, you can book a consultation with us.
 Our staff will be happy to assist you to understand more on your situation and your need.